About Us

 – EJ King-Farlow (OS 1908)

-A period of curricular and co-curricular innovation followed in the mid-twentieth century under the pioneering headship of Kim Taylor (1954-68), who introduced technology classes, encouraged interdisciplinary studies, pioneered a Voluntary Service Unit and opened an international boarding house.
+A period of curricular and co-curricular innovation followed in the mid-twentieth century under the pioneering headship of Kim Taylor (1954-68), who introduced technology classes, encouraged interdisciplinary studies, created a Voluntary Service Unit and opened an international boarding house.

 The school adopted the IB in 1978; it was the first HMC institution to do this.
 In 1999 the decision was made to go all-IB in the Sixth Form, moving away from A-levels completely.
 In 1976 the school admitted girls into the Sixth Form, and in 1984 all entry points were opened to girls so that the school could become fully co-educational.
 In 2002 Katy Ricks was appointed, the school’s first female Head in its 570-year history.